dmitriyshub/ocp-kdump/README.md

 - Filtering the page types to be included in the crash dump

 To ensure sufficient storage for vmcore dumps, it's **recommended** that storage space be at least equal to the total RAM on the server.
 While predicting vmcore size with 100% accuracy isn't possible, analyzing over 1500 vmcores from various Red Hat Enterprise Linux versions showed that using the default dump_level setting of `-d 31` typically results in vmcores under 10% of RAM.

-One of the key steps in configuring `kdump` is to reserve a portion of the system's memory for the `kdump` kernel.
-This is done using the `crashkernel` parameter, which specifically reserves memory for the `kdump` kernel during boot.

 ---